Bangladeshi English literature: Sabiha Haq

-Theme

-The book cherishes the contribution of the three Mughal princess: Gulbadan Begam (1523–1603), the youngest daughter of the Mughal Emperor Babur, Jahanara (1614–1681), the eldest daughter of the Emperor Shah Jahan, and Zeb-un-Nissa (1638–1702), the eldest daughter of the last Mughal Emperor Aurangzeb.
+The book cherishes the contribution of the three Mughal princesses: Gulbadan Begam (1523–1603), the youngest daughter of the Mughal Emperor Babur, Jahanara (1614–1681), the eldest daughter of the Emperor Shah Jahan, and Zeb-un-Nissa (1638–1702), the eldest daughter of the last Mughal Emperor Aurangzeb.
 The book also highlights the nightingale of Kashmir, Habba Khatoon (1554–1609).
-This book makes a thorough discussion and critical evaluation of Humayun-Nama (a biography on the emperor Humayun, the half-brother to Gulbadan Begam) by Gulbadan Begam, where the biographer delves into the lives of the wife and daughters of the Mughal Emperor, Babur.
+This book makes a discussion and critical evaluation of Humayun-Nama (a biography on the emperor Humayun, the half-brother to Gulbadan Begam) by Gulbadan Begam, where the biographer wrote about the lives of the wife and daughters of the Mughal Emperor, Babur.

 The hagiography by Jahanara tends to glorify the Mughal monarchy.
 The third writer excels in poetry where the subaltern spirit peeps up with magical gaiety.
 Habba is famed for her lyricism in Kashmiri poetry.
 Her pangs of separation add an elegiac tone to the regional poetry.
-Thus, the author, Sabiha Haq, excavates the prominence of Muslim women's writings even in pre-modern India, while history supposes to deliberately suppress the contributions of those living at the subaltern periphery.
+Thus, the author, Sabiha Haq, excavates the prominence of Muslim women's writings in pre-modern India, while history supposes to deliberately suppress the contributions of those living at the subaltern periphery.

-Chapter details

-The Mughal Aviary has six chapters, as follows: